flyingfisher/selenium-html-js-converter/README.md

 }, options.retries, options.timeout);
 ```

+##### baseUrl

+The base url is by default extracted from `<link rel="selenium.base" href="${baseURL}" />` from the header of the test files.
+However, you may want to ignore this value and specify it yourself at conversion time.
+The Firefox Selenium IDE sets this property when it creates a new text file, and you cannot change it in the IDE afterwards.
+This is unfortunate if, for instance, you collect test cases from several colleagues, and their `selenium.base` values are either wrong or differing between them.

 ##### jsfmt

 The generated code is formatted with [jsfmt](https://github.com/rdio/jsfmt).
 You may override the default formatting options by passing your own via this member object.
 See [ESFormatter API](https://github.com/millermedeiros/esformatter#api) for syntax and available options.